jaebradley/notes/Non-Technical/career/General/Salary Negotiation.md

   * Any discussion of compensation prior to hearing `Yes-If` is premature
 * Try and have salary negotiation over email vs. in real time
  * Email gives arbitrary time to prepare responses, less likely to be at a disadvantage when talking with an experienced negotiator
+* `Interesting` is a wonderful word - it is positive and non-commital at the same time.
+If they tell you a number, tell them it is an interesting number, not a wonderful number

 ## Never give a number first

 * When people with hiring authority think of winners, they think of people like them who live and breathe this business thing
  * They negotiate things on principle - that is a major portion of the value they bring to the company
  * Poorly negotiating will cause them to retroactively question competencies they'd previously credited you with

 ### "I really need a number to move the process forward"